 - PodSecurityPolicies / Pod Security Standards

-The tools your applications depend on:
+The tools your applications assume are already there:

 - Ingress controllers